Live in Concert 2006

-Live in Concert 2006 is a live album by American singer Barbra Streisand which was recorded during her record setting 2006 US tour known as Streisand: The Tour.
+Live in Concert 2006 is a live album by American singer Barbra Streisand that was recorded during her record-setting 2006 US tour known as Streisand: The Tour.
 The double album contains songs recorded at different shows and venues including New York City's Madison Square Garden and Washington, D.C.'s Verizon Center.
 Three songs Streisand performed live on the tour with Il Divo are featured on the album.

 The album peaked at number 7 on the Billboard 200 on May 26, 2007 (62,000 copies), and sold 106,000 after 4 weeks on charts.